 Part of the reason why these issues are rarely cited as the critical reason for an accident is that they’re harder to document and identify post-crash.
 Blown tires & worn brakes are easy to spot, but damage to the suspension caused by defect or wear and tear is harder to sort out from the damage incurred in the crash.

 Steering and suspension problems can cause a loss of control over vehicles at inopportune moments.

 These are just the top three causes are the most commonly cited mechanical failures related to accidents on the road.

 Automobiles are complicated and there are many more areas for failure that can cause an accident.
-The Rector Law Firm is well versed in mechanical failure accidents that lead to devastating injuries or fatalities.
+Rector Stuzynski LLC is well versed in mechanical failure accidents that lead to devastating injuries or fatalities.
 We will examine the issues in your case and advise you regarding liability issues, medical claims and your damages.
-Consult the Rector Law Firm today for a free, confidential assessment of your injury case.
+Consult Rector Stuzynski LLC today for a free, confidential assessment with one of our mechanical failure accident attorneys.
 Call (719) 578-1106 today!